mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - Perf sub-collector: Exports hardware, software and cache performance metrics
 - eBPF sub-collector: Exports IO and network related metrics

-These sub-collectors are not meant to work alone and they are supposed to be enabled from within a main collector.
+These sub-collectors are not meant to work alone and they can enabled only when a main collector that monitors resource manager's compute units is activated.

 ## Sub-collectors